 Purpose: Attaches an EOR to the end of every record of a file transmit.

 Note: You must select the communications port and protocol before you set the parameters to define that protocol.
-For help, see the "Communications Protocol, Configure" command earlier in this chapter.
+For help, see "Communications Protocol, where data can be one or two ASCII characters.